Do You Need a High Protein Diet Plan to Build Muscle Mass?

 Animal proteins do contain all 8 of the essential aminos for muscle growth which is perfect for you.
 On the other hand, vegetable protein sources don’t have as good of a amino acid profile.

 Like animal protein, they do contain all 8 essential amino acids, but the bad thing with vegetable protein is they have lesser amounts of the aminos and in the wrong proportions.
-So animal protein is the better protein source to build muscle mass (although there are some vegans who disagree).
+So overall, animal protein is likely to be the better protein source to build muscle mass (although there are some vegans who disagree).

 Good Sources Of Protein